TakeJoshyy/TheMurphVerse/1.GameModes/Emerald-Murphmon/readme.md

 1. You may pick any mon you want in the bag that is 555 BST or lower.
 You may keep its held item. **No legendaries allowed.** If you evolve into a Pokemon that is over 555 BST, you may use that Pokemon so long as it aligns with Ability rules.

-2. All items and moves are allowed in the initial wild fight AND rival fight.
+2. All items, moves, and abilities are allowed through the first rival fight.

 3. Pivoting:
     - You may catch up to 3 total unique mons from any area prior to the Aqua Grunt in the forest (they can be all from one area, all different, or a combination), pick which one you want to run between those 3 and bag mon.
 You may keep items held by these Pokemon.